telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ### Params Inspector

-The **Params inspector**, available in the **Request** section only, displays the content from any input endpoints parameters.
+The **Params inspector**, available only in the **Request** section, displays the content from any input endpoint parameters.

 ![Params Inspector](../images/livetraffic/inspectors/inspectors-params.png)

 ### Trailers Inspector

-The **Params inspector** is a gRPC-specific inspector that helps inspect gRPC server trailers headers.
+The **Params inspector** is a gRPC-specific inspector that helps inspect gRPC server trailer headers.
 [Learn more about gRPC capturing here...]({%slug capture-grpc-traffic%}).

 ### Cookies Inspector